-Does not appear to be, but may be natural.
+Writing that does not appear to be, but may be natural.
 This appearance can be due to either voluntary factors (for example, disguise, simulation) or involuntary factors (for example, physical condition of the writer, writing conditions).

-(NIST HF, ASTM 2290-03; SWGDOC E01)
+(NIST HF, SWGDOC E01)